check-spelling/arangodb/lib/Inspection/README.md

 ### Specializing `Access`

 Instead of writing `inspect` functions one can specialize `arangodb::inspection::Access`.
-This not only allows one to work with with 3rd party libraries (for which adding free functions is usually ruled out), but also allows to customize every step of the inspection process.
+This not only allows one to work with 3rd party libraries (for which adding free functions is usually ruled out), but also allows to customize every step of the inspection process.
 It requires writing more boilerplate code though.